-PE 90 Healthful Living (5)
+Healthful Living (5)

-Considers the major concerns of present day health education: mental health, personal health, family living, health hazards, environmental health.
+Considers the major concerns of presentday health education: mental health, personal health, family living, health hazards and environmental health.

-PE 190 Health and Wellness (3)
+Health and Wellness (3)

-A course for students to learn how to take control of their own personal health and lifestyle habits so that they can make a constant and deliberate effort to stay healthy and achieve the highest potential for well-being.
+A course for students to learn how to take control of their own personal health and lifestyle habits so they can make a constant and deliberate effort to stay healthy and achieve the highest potential for wellbeing.
 A course which encompasses a total wellness concept of one's physical, mental, emotional and social well-being.
 Students will examine major health issues of contemporary society, with emphasis on identifying risk factors.